magicmq/pyspigot-documentation/writingscripts.md

 More documentation on this module will be added later.

+## Script Permissions

+PySpigot allows scripts to define a list of permissions that it uses.
+This is useful if scripts want to restrict access to certain features.
+Script permissions are initialized and loaded just prior to parsing and executing the script's code, and are removed just after a script is stopped.

+Script permissions are defined in the `script_options.yml` file.
+For more information on how to define permissions, see the [documentation for script options](scriptoptions.md#permissions).

 ## Start and Stop Functions

 There are two special functions you may include in your PySpigot scripts: `start` and `stop`.
 Both take no parameters.